 Do trainees receive any discounts or specials?
 What about classes?

 Yes!
 Teacher trainees receive 10% off all studio retail and workshops from the time tuition is paid in full until the close of the training session.
-Students receive unlimited classes for the duration of training (Weekend Format) or from two weeks before training start to two weeks after training end (Intensive Format).
+Students receive unlimited classes for the duration of training.

 “The ISHTA Yoga 200 Hr teacher training was a life changing experience.
 The teachers are all ISHTA Yoga trained and teach in a very confident and inspirational manner.
 The well rounded curriculum is well thought out and challenging.
 It really helped me grow not only as a practitioner of Yoga but opened me up to a whole new world of Ancient teachings and Philosophy.
 Founders, Alan and Sarah Finger have brought the sacred teachings from a long line of Yoga masters from India and South Africa all the way to Greenwich Village.
 “Phil Schuster200-Hour + 300-Hour ISHTA graduate

 “I cannot say enough about the level of excellence, depth, integrity & warmth of all the ISHTA Teacher Training.
 I am beyond grateful for my experience at ISHTA and this incredible training.
 The teachers go above and beyond in every way.
 Thank you.
 Thank you.
 Thank you!”– Summer 2017 200 Hour Graduate